1hiking/1hiking.github.io/content/posts/Matrix_101_for_your_friends.md

   * You either copy that key into your clipboard, I recommend that you store it on your password manager if possible

-I might be slightly wrong on that last part since it has been months after I signed up, but I am sure you will pick it up :)
+I might be slightly wrong on that last part since it has been months after I signed up, but I am sure you will pick it up!

-That key will be important to verify your device in other clients you might be logging in, you can also verify with **emojis**!
-(I am not kidding).
+That key will be important to verify your device in other clients you might be logging in, some clients allow you to verify with Emojis (😎😎😎) but if they don't support it you will have to import that key.

-If your key is lost then all your messages are now lost :(, you gotta reset the keys on settings... and this time be careful...
+If your key is lost then all your messages are now lost 😢, you gotta reset the keys on settings... and this time be careful...

 ## Some leaving notes